halafi/gomatch/README.md

 Installation - Linux
 -----------------------
-1. Download or clone this repository (<code>git clone https://github.com/halafi/String-matching-Go.git</code>).
+1. Download or clone this repository.
 2. Open a command-line and navigate to the root of this tool directory.
 3. Use <code>make</code> to build the tool.
 If you already have Go you can use <code>go build -o jsonizer src/*</code>.